Walking route in Lisbon: from Belém to Praça do Comércio

 It will look like you’ve left the city.
 The Tagus becomes so vast here that most people think they’ve reached the ocean.
 And, in fact, at its mouth after Torre de Belém, both river and sea start to blend.

-I must confess Belém isn’t my favorite part of the city, although there are places you can’t miss here: the Mosteiro dos Jerónimos (Jerónimos Monastery), the Berardo Collection Museum at CCB, the Pastéis, the Palace and the Museum (the official President of the Portuguese Republic residence), the Museu dos Coches (Coach Museum), the Vasco da Gama gardens.
+I confess Belém isn’t my favorite part of the city.
+However, you can’t miss these places here: the Mosteiro dos Jerónimos, the Berardo Collection Museum at CCB, the Pastéis, the Palace and the Museum (the official President of the Portuguese Republic residence), the Museu dos Coches, the Vasco da Gama gardens.

-Facing the river: the cafes, the bars, the restaurants and the nightclubs.
-The view is as important as the company as you chat over a pint of beer, a glass of red wine, an espresso or a starter of octopus salad.
+The cafes, the bars, the restaurants, and the nightclubs face the river in Alcântara.
+The view is as important as the company as you chat over a pint of beer, a glass of red wine, an espresso, or a starter of octopus salad.

-As night falls, approximately between 8 and 11, the warehouses of the Alcântara Docks light up with music, dancing, and karaoke.
+As night falls, approximately between 8 and 11, the Alcântara Docks’ warehouses light up with music, dancing, and karaoke.